Add to collection

 Fabric coverings

 Charley and Mike are also investigating the fabric coverings on our couches and chairs.
 A lot of coverings are inexpensive, but highly flammable.
-These coverings are often oil or hydrocarbon based and burn very easily and quickly.
+These coverings are often oil or hydrocarbon5 based and burn very easily and quickly.

 The fire engineers have found that natural materials such as wool, cotton and leather are difficult to burn.
-For example, fire has trouble penetrating wool fibres so it tends to just char.
+For example, fire has trouble penetrating wool fibres so it tends to just char6.
 The charred layer is difficult to burn and provides a protective barrier between the fire and the foam.

 Chemical retardants can be added to these natural materials to make them even more fire-resistant.
 The problem is that natural fabrics are expensive.
 Chemical retardants are also expensive, and adding them to furniture increases the total cost of the furniture.